6 Preparedness Considerations That Should Never Be Overlooked

 • A good evacuation plan should always take into consideration things like road closures and road blocks.
 Your plan should include multiple routes out of town, multiple bug out locations, and multiple ways to communicate with your loved ones.

-• Your Emergency Preparedness plan should take into account post-disaster problems.
+• Your emergency preparedness plan should take into account post-disaster problems.
 In the aftermath of a disaster, there are often people looking to take advantage of the situation.
 You need to have a plan in place to protect yourself and your family from the very real evils that often occur after the disaster.

-• Bug in; or Bug Out?
+• Bug in, or bug out?
 You need to have a plan for both.
 The decision to stay home or take your chances out on the road should never be underestimated.
 Each choice has benefits, but they also have some major risks associated with them.
 You need to plan for both, and you need to plan for the dangers associated with both choices.

 Developing the proper mindset is one of the most important things you can do to ensure your survival during a crisis.
 If you look at people who survive traumatic events, it’s rarely things like survival gear that are the determining factor in their survival.
-In fact, it’s often the people who have the strongest mindset, and the ability to control their fears that come out on top; not the guy with the most gear.
+In fact, it’s often the people who have the strongest mindset, and the ability to control their fears, that come out on top โ€” not the guy with the most gear.

 • The will to survive is probably the single most important aspect of surviving a traumatic event.